 Hello!
-I’m Lexi Earl, the writer and curator of this blog.
+I’m Lexi Earl, the writer of this blog.
 Welcome!

 My writing has appeared in: Comestible, Gastronomica, and on the LSE Review of Books as well as in academic journal spaces.
 I am the author of Schools and Food Education in the 21st Century, published by Routledge.

 I am a writer for hire.
 If there is something you want to collaborate on, please get in touch!

 I take all the photographs featured on the site and write all the content.
 All photographs are copyrighted.
 Please do not use them without explicit permission.